ejaycoleman/monitoring/README.md

 <br>

 After an execution has been recorded, it stays in the ingress directory to make debugging easier.
-The commented code in /backend/src/server.js, lines 39-42, offer the functionality for moving the files into the archive directory once they have been recorded.
+The moveFiles constant in /backend/src/server.js, line 19, can be set to true to make the files move to the archive directory once they have been recorded.